-Many people choose to use their motorhomes throughout the entire year.
+Thor Motor Coach recommends that you winterize your unit before the ambiant temperature reaches 32 degrees, however, many people choose to use their motorhomes throughout the entire year.
 Extensive usage is not recommended in severe cold weather.
 However, winter traveling can be safe for you and your motorhome if you follow the precautions outlined in this chapter.
 For those who choose to use their motorhomes only during the warmer months, winter storage is necessary.
 This section will guide you through the proper steps to winterize your motorhome, which is critical to maintain maximum durability over the life of your vehicle.